 “A society grows great when old men plant trees in whose shade they shall never sit." — Greek Proverb

-By 2016 I bought a hobby farm to try bring the highest quality meat to the Australian market, at a reasonable price.
-We tried Angus beef, we considered Shorthorns, but it was after I read an article on the consumption of older animals in Spain, that we found the winner: well-cared-for dairy cows.
-Though the meat was slightly tougher this could be easily remedied with optimal dry-ageing, resulting in superior taste.
+Come 2016, I bought a hobby farm to try to bring the highest quality meat to the Australian market.
+We tried Angus beef, we considered Shorthorn, but it was after I read an article on the consumption of older animals in Spain, that we found the winner; well-cared-for retired dairy cows.
+Though the meat was slightly tougher than the younger meat we were used to, we found that this could be remedied with optimal dry-ageing processes, resulting in a superior taste.

-Another fascinating aspect was the number of intermediaries between the cow on the field and steak on your plate, which could be as high as 12, each with their own profit margin.
+Another fascinating aspect was the number of intermediaries between the cow in the field and the steak on your plate, which could be as high as 12, each with their own profit margin.

 I was convinced we could give better quality meat to consumers by reducing the number of intermediaries involved, using a more sustainable food source and interfering less with the product.
 An approach that guides all we do at CopperTree Farms.

 A friend gave me Hughes’s book, Family Wealth, in which the planting of a copper beech tree is used as a metaphor for the long-term game that is wealth creation and preservation.

 Planting a copper beech tree, which takes decades to mature, requires a certain kind of foresight and gumption.
 A young tree needs someone to look after it while it is vulnerable to the elements.
 And a fully grown tree will require protection against other threats, such as being taken down to make way for a new development.

 The following quote from Family Wealth sums it up best: “To embark on long-term wealth preservation is an act of extraordinary courage for a family, like the planting of a copper beech tree, since the family members who initiate the process will never know whether they were ultimately successful.
 If you are courageous and you want to be a wealth creator in the most profound sense, get started.
 There is no time to waste.”